Categories: FAQ for current students Tags: exams

 - Career Service: advice for your professional life

-- Psychologisch – Psychotherapeutische Beratungsstelle: Ms. Elizabeth Provan-Klotz.
-Students of the Faculty of Engineering are provided with on-site psychological services at the Counseling and Psychological Center for the Faculty of Engineering.
+- Psychologisch – Psychotherapeutische Beratungsstelle: Students of the Faculty of Engineering are provided with on-site psychological services at the Counseling and Psychological Center for the Faculty of Engineering.
 Mental health services are provided to students in need of counseling, consultation and crisis intervention.
 The Counseling and Psychological Center helps with a wide-range of psychological problems including: exam and speaking anxiety, learning difficulties, procrastination and motivational problems, stress management, anger management, loneliness, low mood, feelings of guilt, anxiety, panic, self harm and suicidal thoughts, coping with a chronic illness or disability, relationship or family problems, identity problems; gender or sexual orientation issues, homesickness and problems in living away from family and friends, addiction and substance abuse, difficulties integrating into German university and society.
 Counseling is offered in both German and English.

 - FAU’s Office for students with disabilities and chronic illnesses: offers confidential consultations for students with disabilities and chronic diseases in all matters relating to studying at FAU (admission to the degree program, accessibility, examinations)